 Poorly doesn’t even do it justice.
 Malice.
 It is just WHAT THE EVER-LOVING FUCK was she thinking when she wrote this.
 You just don’t throw all these themes around without some forethought.

-*I’d like to point out at this point that I’m neither the feminist, or uber-politically correct person in the room 99.9% of the time.
-Yet, all this shit got to me.
-So let that sink in for a point of reference.
+*I’d like to point out at this point that I’m neither the feminist nor uber-politically correct person in the room 99.9% of the time.

 Ok.
 I’m exhausted.
 Listen to the Beatles and then Stop.
 I’m going to spoiler land.